mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 Only Portfolio Managers can edit, archive, or delete a project.
 For more information on roles and permissions, see [Access Management](#access-management).
 {{% /alert %}}

-When you view project details, you can only **Post Note**.
+When you view project details, you can only **Post Comment**.
 You cannot change any other information.
 To change other information, you need to [edit the project](#edit-delete-project).

 ### 2.4 Editing or Deleting a Project {#edit-delete-project}